Can You Increase Child Support Payments in Florida?

 Life is unpredictable.
 If you have gotten a divorce or separated from your child’s other parent, you may have a child support order in place.
 Over time, though, the needs of your child may change and they may need more support.
 The same order that was issued at the time of separation may no longer be practical today.
 Fortunately, it is possible to modify a child support order so the amount is increased or decreased.
 Before modifying a court order, it is important to understand how child support is calculated in Florida, and what you must prove to obtain a modification.

-Requirements to Increase Child Support
+Requirements to Increase or Decrease Child Support

 One of the main requirements when modifying child support payments is proving there has been a substantial change in circumstances since the current order was issued.
 You must prove this whether you want to increase or decrease the amount of child support payments.